 "Goat track" is golf slang for a poorly maintained (or minimally maintained) golf course.
 It is mostly used as an insult, but sometimes can be applied affectionately by golfers who aren't put off by rough conditions.

-Margie Masters is a golfer who was a winner on the LPGA Tour exactly once.
+Margie Masters was a golfer who was a winner on the LPGA Tour exactly once.
 But she holds a significant place in the story of LPGA and Australian golf nonetheless: She has the distinction of being not only the first Australian winner on the U.S. LPGA, but the first golfer from Australia to be a member of the LPGA Tour.

 If you signed up for a golf tournament called a Five of Clubs tournament, what would expect the format to be?
 You might guess that you'd be allowed to use only five golf clubs to play the tournament.
 And you'd be right.